satbirmalhi/Django-Website-Project/README.md

 from decouple import config
 SECRET_KEY = config('SECRET_KEY')
 ```
+6. Check if all is working fine: `Make runserver`

 ##### Create basic folder and files for templating
 * Create a folder with named apps in MathMeup_wesbite directory: `Mkdir apps'
 * Create another folder with named templates in MathMeup_wesbite directory: `mkdir templates'